 knife.
 Its softness, distinctive cleavage, optical properties, and

 reaction with mild acids to produce bubbles are distinctive enough

 that calcite is easily identified in the field.
+In addition,

 Calcite is very slightly soluble in cool, acidic water.
-Thus, when limestone beds are exposed at the surface, rainwater (which is slightly acid from dissolved carbon dioxide, even in the absence of industrial pollution) can cut deep sinkholes and caverns in the limestone.
+When limestone beds are exposed at the surface, rainwater (which is slightly acid from dissolved carbon dioxide, even in the absence of industrial pollution) can cut deep sinkholes and caverns in the limestone.
 This produces what geologists call a karst topography.
 Northern New Mexico is presently too arid for areas underlain by limestone to develop much karst topography, but this was not true in the distant past.